google/fonts/ProjectChecklist.md

 Its important that the version fields inside the source and binary font files in a release (eg in the NAME table, or Font Info inputs) match the version labelled on the release.

-[semver.org(http://semver.org) is growing in popularity as a deeply considered way of versioning software.
-But it does not work well for fonts because the OpenType standard only allows binary font metadata to have one period separator.
+[semver.org](http://semver.org) is growing in popularity as a deeply considered way of versioning software that uses 3 version numbers, `MAJOR.MINOR.PATCH`, but it does not work well for fonts because the OpenType standard only allows binary font metadata to have one period separator.

 So a `MAJOR.MINOR-or-PATCH` scheme is better for fonts, starting with `1.000` and incrementing from there (`1.001`, `1.002`, etc.)

+A MAJOR number of 0 will cause problems for some software, so `0.1` is not allowed.

 It would be good to have some note in the version string where possible like 'development version' that is removed when making a release build.
 Some systems will not accept fonts with a version number of `0.something` so that can be good to use in development sources.